 Turning gas powered patio heaters on is equally simple.
-The unit should have an automatic ignition and this typically take about 30 seconds to get the heater going.
+The unit should have automatic ignition and this typically takes about 30 seconds to get the heater going.

 Once running, most garden heaters have an adjustable heat output control.
 This allows the heating power (and energy consumption) of the unit to be turned up or down depending on the number of people in the heating zone and the ambient air temperature.

 Garden Heater Styles

 Gas fuelled garden heaters come in a range of styles that span from powerful commercial heaters through to tabletop patio furniture heaters.
 It is also possible to buy wall mounted heaters and small ground level heaters.

 Patio heaters are normally finished in a metallic or stainless steel finish, but greens, blacks and other colors are available.

 Equally, most heaters are styled in a slick and minimalist way, but you can also buy patio heaters styled in a period manner that is reminiscent of old Victorian street lighting.

 The size and profile of the heat umbrella, along with the shape and diameter of the base, also result in a number of differing looks being available.
 Some of the more expensive models use curvy stylish designs to great effect by creating an elongated egg timer shape.
 This shape disguises the different components of the heater and results in an attractive unbroken sweeping profile.